ITfoxtec/FoxIDs/docs/down-party-oidc.md

 FoxIDs support the OpenID Connect [UserInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

+> It is recommended to use OpenID Connect Authorization Code flow with PKCE, because it is considered a secure flow.

 ## Configuration
 How to configure your application as a down-party OpenID Connect Relaying Party (RP) / client.